Jatynjala/a-good-villain-or-general/README.md

 * See the average amount of correct answers by all users (planned)
 * Anonymously propose new questions in the comment section (planned)

-The app does not yet work at Heroku.
+The app can be tested at Heroku [here](https://vogjat.herokuapp.com/start).